Basement Drainage Requirements In South Jordan, Utah

 3. Municipal Drainage Connections

-In order to comply with municipal plumbing standards, drain systems must be correctly connected to stormwater or sewer systems.
+In order to comply with the basement drainage requirements of the municipal plumbing standards, drain systems must be correctly connected to stormwater or sewer systems.

 These plumbing code South Jordan lessen the possibility of basement flooding.